 Hide Empty – Hide terms with no matching posts

-Contextual Terms – Only show terms that exist in the current query results
+Contextual Terms – Only show terms that exist in the current query results.
+When enabled, users never click a filter and get zero results.

 Filter Text